The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Technical Overview

-\paragraph{Constant-factor approximation.} Let $p$ and $q$ be two items.
-We say that $p$ \emph{dominates} $q$ if $S(p)\leq S(q)$ and $E(p)\geq E(q)$, i.e., $q$ is \emph{active} whenever $p$ is.
-Items that are not dominated by any other item are called \emph{long}.
-Observe that it is easy to decide whether an arriving item is dominated or long, by simply keeping track of the latest expiration time among all the items that have arrived so far, and this uses only $\calO(1)$ words of space.
+Let $p$ and $q$ be items of the stream.
+We say that $p$ is {\em dominated} by $q$ if $S(q)<S(p)$ and $E(p)\leq E(q)$, i.e., for the entire time that~$p$ is active, $q$ is active as well.
+An item that is not dominated by any other item is called \emph{long}.
+See~\Cref{fig:defLongDominated} for illustration.
+Note that it is easy to decide with $\calO(1)$ words of space whether an arriving item is dominated or long, by keeping track of the latest expiration time among all the items that have arrived so far.

 Consider first the substream consisting of all long items, and notice that its expirations are consistent.
-One can hope to generalize the existing algorithms in the sliding-window model to this consistent case, and indeed for the algorithm of~\cite{Cohen-AddadSS16}, this is easy to show.
+It is easy to show that the sliding-window algorithm of~\cite{Cohen-AddadSS16} generalizes to the consistent expiration case, and so we can use it as a subroutine for the long items.
 For an item~$q$ that is not long, suppose that it is geometrically close to some long item $p$ that dominates it.
 Then we can simply ignore $q$ and use $p$ as a proxy for it: geometrically, they are close, and timewise, $p$ is active whenever $q$ is active.
-In the other case, i.e., if $q$ is sufficiently far from $p$, then the pair $p,q$ may be a candidate for the diameter as long as $q$ is active, and thus we need to keep track of such pairs.
+In the other case, i.e., if $q$ is far from $p$, then the pair $p,q$ may be a candidate for the diameter as long as $q$ is active, and thus we need to keep track of such pairs.